geekiam/website/static/posts/how-to-build-a-netlify-function.md

  site to only host our functions.
 Along the way we'll learn all the important basics we'll need to expand on this and develop more complex functionalities.

-#### Step one
+#### Create a local development directory

-Lets create a directory on our local machine for our project.
+Create a directory on your local machine for your project.

 ```shell script

 mkdir  geekiam-tutorials && cd geekiam-tutorials

 ```

- ### Step Two
+ ### Create a Netlify Configuration file

- Our next step involves creating a `netlify.toml` which is a file where we configure how the site builds and where your serverless functions live.
+ Our next step involves creating a `netlify.toml` which is a file where we configure how the site builds and where your serverless functions can be located within our project.

  This file is a [TOML configuration](https://toml.io/en/ "A config file format for humans") file that aims to be a minimal configuration file format that’s easy to read due to obvious semantics.

  TOML is designed to map unambiguously to a hash table.
 TOML should be easy to parse into data structures in a wide variety of languages.

- We'll add a `[build]` section to inform netlify our functions will be found in a folder we'll name function.
+ Add a `[build]` section to inform netlify, your functions will be found in a folder we'll name `functions`.

  ```toml
 [build]